-The credit union is planning to launch a Home Loan product in the coming year.
+The credit union launched a variable rate mortgage product towards the end of the year with a maximum loan value of €350,000.
+The terms and conditions are available on the credit union website.
 The Credit Committee and the Credit Team would encourage our members to please tell family, friends, colleagues about our loan facilities which are competitively priced and now readily available in all of our offices.
 Any member of the credit team would love to chat to any current or potential members about their lending needs whether now or in the future and provide advice.